Call Now — 713-322-8216

 Preconstruction is where the schedule either becomes reliable or starts to drift.
 For stormwater and drainage infrastructure work, we look at design intent, permit milestones, procurement timing, and field conditions together so the owner can compare options with a realistic understanding of cost and duration instead of a generic brochure promise.

 That early review also helps identify the trades and vendors that are most likely to affect the critical path.
-The process list of review drainage intent and existing conditions, sequence trenching and structure installation, coordinate field access and elevation controls, validate flow paths before area release, transition completed zones into paving and landscaping is easier to execute when the team has already agreed on lead times, inspection dependencies, and the order in which decisions will be handed off between design, management, and the field.
+The process list of review drainage design and fema flood zone panel against existing site and outfall conditions, file tceq noi and install erosion control bmps before any land disturbance, sequence trenching, structure installation, and pipe installation by drainage zone, coordinate field access, elevation controls, and inspection documentation, validate flow paths and outfall function before area release for paving and building construction is easier to execute when the team has already agreed on lead times, inspection dependencies, and the order in which decisions will be handed off between design, management, and the field.

 Scope Translation